DjangoGirls/tutorial/en/python_introduction/README.md

 [59, 42, 30, 19, 12, 3]
 ```

-Easy, right?
 If you want to add something to your list, you can do this by typing this command:

 {% filename %}command-line{% endfilename %}
 ```python